The Best 4 Megaphones

 It has a USB port (and can even charge your phone in a pinch) and an SD ports, as well as having a memory time of 16 seconds and the ability to playback pre-recorded messages (but not music).
 There’s even a conveniently located switch that allows you to jump between the ‘USB’ and ‘SD’ modes.

-The detachable microphone works really well, attaching easily to the megaphone, with all the buttons you will need (PTT, siren etc) logically laid out for you.
+The detachable microphone works really well, attaching easily to the back, with all the buttons you will need (PTT, siren etc) logically laid out for you.
 There’s even a strap.

-The UZI High Power Loud Megaphone comes with a rechargeable battery, however this can be replaced, if necessary, by 8 ‘C’ batteries.
+The UZI comes with a rechargeable battery, however this can be replaced, if necessary, by 8 ‘C’ batteries.
 The option to recharge the device is very welcome, as well as slightly more environmentally friendly.

 Perhaps regrettably, it comes with no instructions.
 Additionally, the rubber seal that protects the battery pack often comes off with the pack itself (it’s not hard to put it back into place, it’s just annoying that you have to).
 Perhaps most damning of all, the diagram for inserting replacement batteries is backwards(!).